jejl/fesh2/README.md

 ## Running fesh2 as a service
 Fesh2 can be run in the background as a `systemd` service.
 All output is suppressed and status is available by examining the log file or using the `--check` or `-e` flag.
-Here's how to set it up from the superuser account:
+Here's how to set it up from the superuser account for Debian Jessie or later:

 1. Type the following command to add a `systemd` service:
     ```